What Will Tomorrow's IT Workers Look Like?

 One thing that leaders can be mindful of is retention and training for growth in minority staff that they already have.
 Education, support from mentors, and scholarships can help entry-level workers who might not have taken a path in technology otherwise.
 And providing family-friendly policies can make it more feasible for mothers to work as well.
 These and other strategies can cast a wider net to fill thousands of empty technology positions with a diverse and balanced workforce.

-Ideally, tomorrow’s IT workers will be flexible, resilient, curious and innovative, coming from diverse places and perspectives to offer unique insights.
-They’ll be a team who harnesses increasingly intelligent tools without being foolish with them, providing smart leadership and strong security in a path of all-new terrain.
-But no future is guaranteed, especially now—so it’s up to us to help shape this one.
+Ideally, tomorrow's IT workers will be flexible, resilient, curious and innovative, coming from diverse places and perspectives to offer unique insights.
+They'll be a team who harnesses increasingly intelligent tools without being foolish with them, providing smart leadership and strong security in a path of all-new terrain.
+But no future is guaranteed, especially now---so it's up to us to help shape this one.